What Is a Deviated Septum?

 - Avoid alcohol and cigarettes

+There are various treatment options available for correcting a deviated septum.
+Depending on the severity of your condition, our healthcare providers may suggest different measures.
 Medications will suffice in mild to moderate cases with only occasional symptoms.
-These are available in the form of nasal decongestants, steroid sprays, or antihistamines.
+These are available as nasal steroid sprays, decongestants, or antihistamines.
 For those with severe and bothersome symptoms, surgery may be recommended.
 It is important to get a surgeon’s guidance before undergoing this procedure.